Volunteer Markham Rebrands as Volunteer Connect;York Region Expansion into new areas means more opportunities for others

 Change the World (CTW) Markham is the open and inclusive youth division under Volunteer Markham and comprises high school students working virtually to develop educational materials on the importance of volunteering, create a social marketing presence to motivate youth, assist their peers in securing volunteer opportunities and deliver impactful initiatives to meet community needs.

-Be sure to visit the CTW Markham page at volunteerconnect.ca and stay connected to us through our social media, newsletters and regular visits online to watch the impact youth are making!
-To learn more about youth volunteering or to join this team reach email: hello@volunteerconnect.ca
+Be sure to visit the CTW Markham page at volunteermarkham.ca and stay connected to us through our social media, newsletters and regular visits online to watch the impact youth are making!
+To learn more about youth volunteering or to join this team reach email: hello@volunteermarkham.ca

 We are fortunate to have Councillor McAlpine as an instrumental part of growing volunteerism in Markham.
 Besides his role as a City Councillor for Unionville Ward 3, he is a Champion for Volunteers!